inmanta/inmanta-core/docs/resource_sets.rst

 * A resource cannot be a part of more than one resource set at once.
 * A resource does not have to be part of a resource set.
 * Resources cannot be migrated using a partial compile to a different resource set.
-A complete compilation is necessary for this process.
+A full compile is necessary for this process.
 * A resource set that is contained in a partial export must be complete, meaning that all of its resources must be present.
 * Resources that weren't assigned to a specific resource set can never be updated or removed by a partial build.
 Although, adding resources is allowed.
 * The new version of the model that emerges from a partial compilation should have a dependency graph that is closed within the resource sets that were exported.